 Digitizing Cryptozoological Literature

-Within the last few weeks, some collaborators and I have made an attempt to digitize and upload our personal cryptozoological literature collections, as well as a significant effort to seek out hard-to-find articles, reviews, and books.
-Cryptozoology as a subject suffers immensely from inaccessibility - the key pieces are often decades out of print and outrageously expensive, or available only to restricted markets.
+Within the last few months, some collaborators and I have made an attempt to digitize and upload our personal cryptozoological literature collections, and further seek out hard-to-find articles, reviews, and books.
+Cryptozoology as a subject suffers immensely from inaccessibility - the key pieces are often decades out of print, outrageously expensive, or available only to restricted markets.
 The lack of a dedicated academic forum has led cryptozoology enthusiasts to become insular - those with similar perspectives congregate in Discord servers, email chains, or private forums and don't share their work with others. r/cryptozoology remains the most accessible mixing ground, with regular contributions by a wonderful assortment of individuals I've had the pleasure of associating with over the last five years, but even then the quality of content shared has fallen significantly in recent memory - this is a byproduct of insularity, everyone is on such different levels of understanding and appreciation.
-Our digitization campaign is an attempt to aid in resolving one small part of these issues - if the literature is accessible, it then becomes a problem of awareness and cultivation (things which can be aided by curating academically-minded cryptozoological spaces - maybe soon...).
+Our digitization campaign is an attempt to aid in resolving one small part of these issues - if the literature is accessible, it then becomes a problem of awareness and cultivation (which are being addressed elsewhere).

 This is a large undertaking simply due to the scale of published cryptozoological literature.
 The most prolific authors (e.g. Heuvelmans, Shuker) have written hundreds of articles, not to mention books, digital outings, video/audio interviews, or any other contributions.
 Language barriers make this issue much worse - as a filthy monolingual, I can only confidently say I have a grasp on the English cryptozoological output.
 Heuvelmans wrote primarily in French, the early hominological output was in Russian, Latin America has a vibrant cryptozoological scene larger than most, Japan's scene may be on par with America's, and few have a clue as to what China is publishing, much less any smaller countries across the globe - each community is likely missing out on very significant developments from the other.
 Even within language communities, geographic barriers lead to issues - independently published books from Australia never hit the U.S. market and vice versa.
 The temporal problem compounds with these factors immensely - finding and then getting access to Russian literature from the 60's as an American may, in fact, be impossible.
-Currently, we've restricted our scope primarily to literature we "need" - works cited in other works, books containing the most vital information on specific subjects, pieces essential for finishing projects (e.g. renovating Wikipedia's Cryptozoology page), or simply things we've wanted to read but haven't gotten to yet.
-This is a long list, well over 200 pieces currently, but only a sliver of the whole.
-We likely won't get all of them - by virtue of being cryptozoological enthusiasts, we're broke.
-The "rich cryptozoologist" died with Tom Slick long ago.
+Folks across Latin America and I'm sure other parts of the world simply cannot afford the most important books, and therefore rely on pirated copies, snippets, and retellings - we want to ensure everybody is on the same page.

-Listed below is what we've done so far, and what we intend to do soon; these are areas where you all can contribute.
+Listed below is what we've done so far!.
 Hopefully, by circulating this blogpost and our digitization efforts to date, we can rope a few more individuals in.
-This list will be updated with each upload.
-Further down is our section of things we need.
-This list will be updated sporadically.
+This list will be updated with each new upload.

 Three big contributions started this project for me, personally -